abanser/DSI_Capstone/README.md

  - What are you trying to do?
 My Capstone project seeks to research a correlation between workout habits of the population of Austin, TX as modeled by Strava segment data and real estate prices as aggregated by Zillow.

 - How has this problem been solved before?
-While modeling real estate trends and workout habits have been solved separately before, I've not found an open source project which merges the two datasets.
-I am hoping to find something interesting after overlaying these sets of data
+Several research studies have been done on the effect of proximity to parks and green spaces on real estate value.
+A few examples are listed below.

+ ![Neighborhood parks and residential property values in Greenville, SC (https://ageconsearch.umn.edu/bitstream/15446/1/33030487.pdf)

+The main conclusion from these studies is that proximity to parks are mostly benefitial for real estate value.
+However, if parks are too big or too busy, the effect can be negative.
+While I expect the presence of parks to be a factor in the workout habits of the population I am studying, the question I hope to answer generalizes to an entire area, including the population not close to parks.
+I hope to find something interesting after overlaying these sets of data

 - Who cares?
 If you're successful, what will the impact be?
 The results of this project can be useful for
   - Strava: By leveraging the data they generate in a creative way outside their current business model, Strava can gain more business value.